oroinc/documentation/crm/admin_guide/op_structure/search_index/index.rst

 Elasticsearch Search Engine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :ref:`Elasticsearch search engine <elastic-search>` allows to store big amount of data and perform fast search queries.
-Performance of Elasticsearch engine is quite good and it's recommended for bigger applications - with hundereds of thousands and millions of entities.
+Performance of Elasticsearch engine is quite good and it is recommended for bigger applications - with hundereds of thousands and millions of entities.
 Elasticsearch search engine requires credentials to connect to actual index.
 Credentials include optional WWW-auth parameters and SSH connection support.
 Elasticsearch search engine for standard index type is implemented at the OroElasticSearchBundle at platform-enterprise package, for website index type - at the OroWebsiteElasticSearchBundle at commerce-enterprise package.
 Current implementation supports only Elasticsearch 2.* versions.